LoanpyDataHub/koeblergothic/docs/mkcldf.rst

 writing will contain predicted loanword adaptations of Gothic words into Early Ancient Hungarian.
-Since we have multiple predictions that are outputted as an array and since arrays should not be used as data-structures in relational databases, we are creating this new table ``adapt.py``.
+Since we have multiple predictions that are outputted as an array and since arrays should not be used as data-structures in relational databases, we are creating a new table ``adapt100.py`` (since we have set the variable HOWMANY to 100 in the beginning).
 We are also writing the names of its three columns to the file. ``ID`` is the primary key, ``Form_ID`` points to the rows in column ``Local_ID`` in ``cldf/forms.csv`` and ``ad{HOWMANY}`` contains as many of the most likely